-In all, Tolstoy produced ten versions of the first part of Anna Karenina.
+In all, Tolstoy produced ten versions of the first part.

-He took a couple of months away from writing and forced himself to return to ‘boring, banal’ Anna Karenina in the autumn of 1875.
+He took a couple of months away from writing and forced himself to return to the ‘boring, banal’ story in the autumn of 1875.

-Despite feeling as fed up with Anna Karenina as with a ‘bitter radish’, he pressed on.
+Despite feeling as fed up with the book as with a ‘bitter radish’, he pressed on.

 ‘Fear, horror, death, children cavorting, eating, fuss, doctors, falsity, death, horror’ was how Tolstoy defined the situation at Yasnaya Polyana in a letter to friend, Afanasy Fet.